The Cheapest Ticket Problem in Public Transport: Distance-based Fare Structures

-Note that in case of $\bar{p}=0$, both the distance tariff and the beeline tariff become a \emph{flat tariff} (also called \emph{unit tariff}), in which all paths cost the same.
+A common case is an \emph{affine} price function ${P \colon \R_{\geq 0} \to \R_{\geq 0}}$, $k \mapsto P(k)\defeq f + \bar{p} \cdot k$ for some base amount $f \geq 0$ and a price per kilometer $\bar{p} \geq 0$.
+Note that in case of a constant price function~$P$ (i.e., if $P$ is affine with $\bar{p}=0$), both the distance tariff and the beeline tariff become a \emph{flat tariff} (also called \emph{unit tariff}), in which all paths cost the same.
 Most railway systems rely on distance tariffs (or modifications).
 Beeline tariffs are rather new and often used for mobile tickets on mobile phones which track the journey of a passenger by using her GPS coordinates and determining the price based on the beeline distance after the journey is over.